During the lease term in Lake Frederick

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Lake Frederick.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Lake Frederick.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy reference for property owners in Lake Frederick
+a good source for rental investors in Lake Frederick

-- Before you move a tenant into your rental in Lake Frederick
+- Before you rent out your rental property in Lake Frederick

 - Collections and evictions